p1m-ortho/qs-global-ortho-search-queries/README.md

     * `general-makeposti.sh`
     * `zheln_ama_specialty_tags.lst`

-8. Open the `general-makeposti.sh` file with any text editor.
+8. Open the `general-makeposti.sh` file with any plain-text editor.
 Then look at the first 10 lines and procure the following:

     * `edit=true`
     * Set `date` to the date you used in the replicated search in the `yyyy-mm-dd` format